elicharlese/ForSure/docs/USER-GUIDE.md

 }
 Validate with:

+Shell Script
+Copy
 forsure run advanced.fs
 Best Practices
-Always verify your project structure definitions before committing.
+Verify before committing: Always verify your project structure definitions before committing.
-Use clear and consistent naming conventions.
+Consistency: Use clear and consistent naming conventions.
-Modularize structures into separate files for larger projects.
+Modularity: Modularize structures into separate files for larger projects.
-Document attributes and their expected values at the beginning of your files.
+Documentation: Document attributes and their expected values at the beginning of your files.
 Troubleshooting
 Common Issues
 Invalid Command: Ensure that you are using the correct command syntax.
 Missing File: Verify that the file path in the command is correct.
 Validation Errors: Review the error messages for details on what's incorrect and adjust your file accordingly.
 Getting Help
 For further assistance, refer to the official documentation or check out the community forums and support channels.

 Conclusion
-ForSure is a powerful tool to manage project structures consistently
+ForSure is a powerful tool to manage project structures consistently.
+By following this user guide, you can effectively utilize ForSure to simplify and standardize your project management process.

+Copy

+This `USER-GUIDE.md` provides a comprehensive guide for users on how to install, use, and troubleshoot the ForSure CLI tool.
+It includes examples from basic to advanced usage, best practices, and common troubleshooting tips.